-Virginia Gov. Commutes Sentence of Death Row Inmate
+Death Sentence Commuted in Virginia

-(CN) – Virginia Gov.Terry McAuliffe on Thursday commuted the sentence of Ivan Teleguz, who was scheduled to be executed next week for the killing his girlfriend and arranging another murder that new evidence suggests never happened.
+(CN) – Virginia Gov. Terry McAuliffe commuted a death-row sentence Thursday amid new evidence that convicted murderer Ivan Teleguz did not get a fair trial.

-As a result of McAuliffe’s action, Teleguz will spend the rest of his life in prison, with no chance for parole.
+Teleguz will instead spend the rest of his life in prison, with no chance for parole.

-In a brief statement to reporters Thursday afternoon, the governor maintained that Teleguz is guilty, but called his sentencing unjust.
+The governor maintained that Teleguz is guilty in a brief statement to reporters Thursday afternoon, but called his sentencing unjust.

-Teleguz, 38, was convicted in a 2001 murder-for-hire plot involving an ex-girlfriend, Stephanie Sipe, of Harrisonburg, Va. but new evidence has caused many to question whether he got a fair trial.
+Teleguz, 38, was convicted in a 2001 murder-for-hire plot involving an ex-girlfriend, Stephanie Sipe, of Harrisonburg, Va., but new evidence has caused many to question whether he got a fair trial.

-Three former Virginia attorneys general on Tuesday called on Gov. Terry McAuliffe to halt the execution Teleguz’s execution.
+Three former Virginia attorneys general on Tuesday called on Gov. Terry McAuliffe to halt the Teleguz’s execution.

 In a letter to the governor, the three former attorneys general — William Broaddus, Mark Early and Mary Sue Terry — argue that the validity of Teleguz’s conviction has been called into question and that executing him would not only be unjust, but would call into question the integrity of the entire judicial system.